New product launch: 10 steps to a successful release

 Step 1: Figure out how your product fits the market

-Product-market fit means your product solves a real problem that customers will pay to fix.
-This forms your value proposition – the core reason customers choose your product.
+Product-market fit is when your product solves a real problem that customers will pay to address.
+This alignment forms your value proposition and determines whether your launch will succeed or fail.

 Two essential market research activities:

-Market research: Understand your customers' needs and behaviors
+Market research: Understand your customers' needs and behaviours

 - Study how your target customers make purchasing decisions